ShayHill/article_install_vim_in_windows/README.md

 # More

 At this point, *your OS and various APIs* are a high-functioning IDE.
 You may still want to put some work into your editor, but that will be the easy part.
-Vim has great documentation available with `:h topic` if you know what you're looking for, and the [fuzzyy](https://github.com/Donaldttt/fuzzyy) command, `:FuzzyHelps`, will help if you do not.
+Vim has great documentation available with `:h topic` if you know what you're looking for.
+If you're not sure what you're looking for, try `:FuzzyHelp` to search the help files with the [fuzzbox](https://github.com/vim-fuzzbox/fuzzbox.vim) plugin we just installed.

 It's a common thing to commit your Vim configuration and even to keep it public.
 Here's mine: [ShayHill/vimfiles](https://github.com/ShayHill/vimfiles).
 Here's famous Vim user Tim Pope's config: [tpope/dotfiles](https://github.com/tpope/dotfiles).
 Remember that it's never finished.
 Enjoy the process.